 The summit facts for Oldoinyo Lengai

-The nearby are the Maasai BOMAS that gives you a chance to interact with the indigenous learn their cultures, taboos, and traditions.
+Nearby are the Maasai BOMAS which gives you a chance to interact with the indigenous and learn about their cultures, taboos, and traditions.